 The Vindis Group work closely with Shell to develop engine oil to maximise the performance of your car whilst also reducing fuel consumption.
 We recommend using Shell Helix Ultra Professional 0W-30 when you top up your vehicle.
 To find out the exact grade specification your vehicle needs, you should refer to the manual or contact your local Vindis Group dealership here.

 We offer a courtesy vehicle as a form of alternative transport when we are servicing your vehicle.
-This is a complimentary service, unless you want to reduce the excess by paying a small fee.
+This needs to be requested on booking and is subject to availability.

 We offer a collection and delivery service as a form of alternative transport when we are servicing your vehicle.
 Loan car and lifts to the local area are also available.